-Legal actions to protect the inheritance rights
+Legal actions to protect inheritance rights

 Rightful heirs have two options to protect and demand compliance with their inheritance rights.

-Second, there is a reduction action that seeks to protect the reserved share and is meant to reduce any devise or bequest made in the will or as a gift inter vivos by the decedent13 to the extent that it prevents a forced heir's right to his or her reserved share.
+Second, there is a reduction action that seeks to protect the reserved share and is meant to reduce any device or bequest made in the will or as a gift inter vivos by the decedent13 to the extent that it prevents a forced heir's right to his or her reserved share.
 This action entitles any forced heirs to file a claim against those heirs, legatees and grantees that have received gifts and legacies in excess of their rightful portion or in excess of the available share to have their legacies reduced or their gifts returned.
-Reduction affects wills dispositions first, and in case their reduction were not enough to recompose the reserved share of the claimant, affects gifts, beginning by those more recent in time.
+Reduction affects wills dispositions first, and in cases where their reduction were not enough to recompose the reserved share of the claimant, affects gifts, beginning with those more recent in time.

 It may be reasonably construed that the reduction action regarding gifts is subject to a 10-year statute of limitation counted from when the heir, legatee or grantee took possession of the gifted asset.14 With regard to the reduction action against bequests or devises made in a will, no specific statute of limitations is provided for.
 It may be argued that the generic statute of limitation (i.e., five years) applies.15 However, it could also be construed that the applicable statute of limitation is 10 years (the term for accepting an inheritance), or even 20 years (the adverse possession term for real property).